Fisker Pear: 2024 release, sub-$30k price & U.S. production [Update]

 It (the new platform) will be fairly low cost — I should say really low cost to manufacture, we are able to take a lot of parts complexity out of the platform, concentrate on spending money on high technology, and really interesting consumer features that’s never been seen before.

 In an interview with Fiskerati in August 2022 (watch on YouTube), Fisker suggested that most customers of the Pear may not need a long range.
-These people may already have a larger, long-range vehicle like the Ocean, and could buy the Pear for city driving.
-However, the company will offer an optional long-range or Hyper Range battery pack in the Pear, Fisker confirmed.
+These owners may already have a larger vehicle like the Ocean and could buy the Pear for city use.
 He also said that “super-fast-charging” will be available in the urban electric car.

 Variants for commercial applications

-In The Verge interview cited earlier, Henrik Fisker said that the company is looking beyond sales to just private buyers.
-Instead, the Pear is to be compatible among value-added services such as car-sharing, ride-hailing, and even food delivery, the CEO told the American publication.
+In The Verge interview cited earlier, Fisker said that the company is looking beyond sales to just private buyers.
+Instead, the Pear is to be compatible for value-added services such as car-sharing, ride-hailing, and even food delivery, the CEO told the American publication.

 TopElectricSUV says

 While Tesla’s budget electric car project has seen a delay, Fisker has set out to create a clean mobility revolution with the Pear.
 With a funky shape, a space-focused interior, rapid charging, and a range of 300+ miles, the Fisker Pear, at least on paper, is a promising urban EV.
-The vehicle can also put Fisker on the map with its de-contented version and anticipated global sales.
+If production progresses smoothly, the vehicle can put Fisker on the map with its de-contented version and anticipated global sales.

 Fisker Pear FAQs